 "Voices" by Daniel Art Johnson

-The Linguistic Anthropology subfield cooperates with the Linguistics Doctoral Program in the sharing of faculty and the offering of courses.
-The subfield program also has close ties with other programs such as Urban Education and Hispanic and Luso-Brazilian Literatures and Languages.
+The Linguistic Anthropology subfield program has close ties with other programs such as Linguistics, Urban Education, and Latin American, Iberian, and Latino Cultures (LAILAC).
 Relevant courses in linguistic anthropology not offered at the Graduate Center may be taken at New York University, Columbia University, and Barnard College through the consortial arrangement.

 Subfield Coordinator for Linguistic Anthropology